MarcusGastaldello/FRICOSIPY/docs/parameters.md

 # Parameters

-For any FRICOSIPY simulation, it is important to properly customise the model's parameters and parameterisations; in particular the general model and meteorological input parameters.
-If you unsure how to correctly calibrate the model, try initially running the simulation with the default parameter values.
+For any *FRICOSIPY* simulation, it is important to properly customise the model's parameters and parameterisations by modifying the file: `parameters.py`.

 <hr style="height:2px; background-color:#8b8b8b; border:none;" />